 1. You have options:

-- Download the SNAP Application PDF, 157 KB or
+- Download the SNAP Application PDF, 169 KB, or

-- For faster service, walk into a DHS office and pick up, fill out, and turn a paper application.
-Most offices are offering same day service.
+- For faster service, walk into a DHS SNAP office and pick up, fill out, and turn in a paper application.
+Most offices are offering same day or next day service.

-2. A DHS eligibily worker will meet with you either in person or over the phone.
+2. A SNAP eligibily worker will meet with you either in person or over the phone.
 You will need to provide:

-- Social Security numbers for everyone included in the application (original cards not required)
+- Social Security numbers for everyone applying (original cards not required)

-- For non-citizens, proof of lawful immigrant status for household members seeking benefits
+- For non-citizens, proof of the lawful immigrant status of household members seeking benefits

 3. Once you receive your SNAP EBT card, you will be provided with a brochure on how to use it.